um-dsp/ProCapture/README.md

 - **Dataset Name**: cifar10 | mnist | cuckoo |ember <br />
 - **Pre-Trained Model Name**: cifar10_1 |cuckoo_1 | ember_1 | mnist_1 | mnist_2 | mnist_3 <br />
-- **Folder**: Ground_Truth | Benign | Adversarial (it is required to use these exact folder names). <br />
+- **Folder**: Ground_Truth | Benign | Adversarial <br>
-  This parameter sets what folder will the generated activations be saved, the default file path is `folder/dataset_name/model_name/<attack>/`.
+   It is required to use these exact folder names.
+This parameter sets what folder will the generated activations be saved, the default file path is
+  `folder/dataset_name/model_name/<attack>/`.
   (**Note**: Make Sure to create the folder with the above path before running the activation generation)
 - **Attack Name**: FGSM | CW | PGD |CKO |EMBER | None <br />
-  this parameter is optional , if mentioned, ProvML will apply the attack on the dataset.
+  This parameter is optional.  if specified, ProvML will apply the attack on the dataset.
   (**Note**: if attack is None and the folder input is set to adversarial it will throw an Error) <br />
   **Sample Commands :** <br />
     >  `python activations_extractor.py mnist mnist_1 Ground_Truth  ` <br />
     >  `python activations_extractor.py mnist mnist_1 Benign  ` <br />
     > `python activations_extractor.py mnist mnist_1 Adversarial FGSM` <br />
     > `python activations_extractor.py cuckoo cuckoo_1 Adversarial CKO` <br />
-    > `python activations_extractor.py ember ember_1 Adversarial EMBER` <br /
+    > `python activations_extractor.py ember ember_1 Adversarial EMBER` <br />

   The model activations of ground truth, test benign and adversarial data are stored in each respective folder.
 ***